 Second line of Defence

-A single line of defence can often prove inadequate.
-Management establishes various risk management and compliance functions to help build and/or monitor the first line of defence controls.
-This is achieved through consistent and regular SMART Inspections.
+The second line of defence are risk management and compliance functions to help building and/or monitoring the first line of defence controls.

-Real time dashboards (QlikSense) are available to enable management to identify trends that should be actively communicated and discussed at regular employee and management forums.
+Dashboards with SMART inspection data are available for management to identify trends that should be actively communicated and discussed at regular staff and management forums.
+Furthermore, MORSE dashboards and trends should be reviewed regularly.
 Mitigation strategies should be developed to reverse negative trends.

 Third line of Defence

-Internal auditors provide the Audit Committee and senior management with comprehensive assurance based on the highest level of independence and objectivity within the organisation.
+Group Risk provides the Audit & Risk Committee and senior management with comprehensive assurance, based on the highest level of independence and objectivity within the organisation.

 2.2 Hazard Identification, Management of Change (MoC) & Risk Assessment/Mitigation